Toyota concept vehicles (1990–1999)

+Toyota Concept Vehicles produced between 1990 and 1999 include:

 TownAce Van EV (1991)

 The TownAce Van EV is a battery-electric prototype of the R20 series TownAce.

 Avalon (1991)

 Unveiled in 1991, at the 29th Tokyo Auto Show, the Avalon was a concept vehicle designed by Calty.
 It was a 4-door convertible where the windshield would retract and cover the passenger compartment when the vehicle was parked and secured.
 It could only be driven with the top open with the roof serving as the windshield, with two additional glass panels that would retract rearward and stack behind the rear seats.
 It was roughly the size of the Toyota Corolla Ceres.
 The doors were not installed with side windows which means in inclement weather the passengers were exposed, in a similar fashion to touring car bodystyles of the early 1900s.
 It did not appear to have any direct relation to the Avalon sedan that was later placed into production.